Propellerhead-Interactive/alchemy-news-sdk/README.md

 * Better error handling
 * More options for search

+## Bugs

+* Please post bugs here (in the issues area of github)
+* Or Fix them and send me a pull request.

 ## Contributing to alchemy-news-api

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.